jokob-sk/NetAlertX/front/plugins/README.md

 PiAlert comes with a simple plugin system to feed events from third-party scripts into the UI and then send notifications if desired.

 If you wish to develop a plugin, please check the existing plugin structure.
+Once the settings are saved by the user they need to be removed from the `pialert.conf` file manually if you want to re-initialize them from the `config.json` of teh plugin.

 ## Plugin file structure overview

+> Folder name must be the same as the code name value in: `"code_name": "<value>"`
+> Unique prefix needs to be unique compared to the other settings prefixes, e.g.: the prefix `APPRISE` is already in use.

   | File | Required | Description |
   |----------------------|----------------------|----------------------|